yoshuaw 8 months ago

 I think this is really cool, and the library was just released on GitHub for anyone to try.
 I’m happy I got to help them write their announcement post — and I figured this might be interesting for folks here!

-• dangoodmanUT a day ago
+• dangoodmanUT 8 months ago

 Do you think requiring to use their packages is too limiting for widespread usage?
 Seems like you're forced to use Rust or C atm.